doddi/nexus-firewall-for-athens/README.md

 If a package is known to be vulnerable the package is prevented from being fetched from upstream.

 ## Usage
-To make use of this application, your Athens server needs to be configured.
+To make use of this application, your Athens server needs to be configured to point to this running server.
 To do so, provide a url for ValidatorHook parameter in your configuration file or override using the environment variable `ATHENS_PROXY_VALIDATOR`.
 For example, `ATHENS_PROXY_VALIDATOR=http://localhost:8080`

 This application can run as: